 The other is the research on methods to solve heterogeneous agent models with aggregate shocks in continuous time.
-The pioneering research in this area is Ahn et al. (2018).
+The pioneering research in this area is Ahn et al. (2018), which is also the first to solve the Krusell and Smith (1998) model in continuous time.
 They adapt the perturbation method originally developed by Reiter (2009) to heterogeneous agent models with aggregate shocks in continuous time.
 Fernández-Villaverde et al. (2019a) propose a neural-network algorithm to solve heterogeneous agent models with aggregate shocks in continuous time.
 Our algorithm, unlike Fernández-Villaverde et al. (2019a) and the standard KS algorithm, solves the model without using simulations.
 Furthermore, whereas the REITER algorithm solves the model using a linear approximation, our algorithm solves the model nonlinearly so as to capture nonlinear effects of aggregate uncertainty.
-This is especially important when we look at, for example, the effect of aggregate uncertainty on the stochastic steady state (Fernández-Villaverde et al., 2019a; Nakata, 2017).
+This is especially important when we look at, for example, the effect of aggregate uncertainty on the stochastic steady state (Fernández-Villaverde et al., 2019a).
 As we will discuss later, the accuracy of solving the model is much higher than what is reported in Ahn et al. (2018).
 Our results also hold for different degrees of persistence of the aggregate shock.

 The paper consists of the following sections.
 In Section 2, we apply the XPA algorithm, as well as the KS and REITER algorithms, to the Krusell and Smith (1998) model in continuous time.
-In Section 3, we compare the results of the three algorithms, XPA, KS, and REITER, in terms of accuracy and efficiency.
-Finally, Section 4 concludes.
+In Section 3, we compare the results of the three algorithms, XPA, KS, and REITER, in terms of